 It means that any given value for the field will be found in only one record in the CodesSectors table, but there may be many, any number ("n") of, records in the other table where that value appears.

 Previously, we could enter "bad data" in the Stocknames table.
 We could enter "TEST / a / xxx / TestRecord".
-(This would be bad because there is no sector with "xxx" as its code.)
+(This would be bad because there should no sector with "xxx" as its code.)

 Close the "Relation Design" window.

-Re-open the StockNames table.
 Try entering "TEST / a / xxx / TestRecord".
 It will let you enter that... but as soon as you try to leave the record, ooBase will complain, as it should, alerting you to the fact that you are trying to enter bad data. ooBase puts it more formally: "Error inserting new record: Integrity constraint violation"...
 I.e., the integrity of your data would be gone if this record became part of the table.
 Change the "xxx" to a code that IS present in the CodesSectors table, and the new record will be accepted.
 Brilliant!
 This is Really Clever.
 Don't let your by- now- glazed eyes fail to notice how marvelous this is.

-I hope you remember that we created a sector called Misc, code "mis".
+I hope you remember that we created a sector called Misc, code "mis"?
 This was so that we can always enter a new record in the StockNames table, even when we aren't sure what sector to use to characterize the company.
 We just say, for the moment, that it is in the "mis" sector.
 From time to time, we would probably ask ooBase to list all companies in the "mis" sector, and we'd try to assign at least some of them to a more meaningful sector.
 (It is easy to ask ooBase to show just the "mis" companies.)
 If we wanted to put them in a not- yet- provided- for sector, we could... we just have to go to the CodesSectors table first, create the new sector and assign its abbreviation, and then we can change any company's sector code to the new sector.

 A few odds and ends....